Frequently Asked Questions (FAQs)

 • A Disability Confident Employer Accreditation: a movement of change, encouraging employers to think differently about disability and take action to improve how they recruit, retain and develop disabled people.

-• SHL is committed to ensuring that our hiring assessments are fair and inclusive to the neurodiverse talent pool and has initiated a Neurodiversity Research Program In partnership with client and academic research partners, the goal of the program is to identify how we can best serve a neurodiverse candidate pool.
+• SHL is committed to ensuring that our hiring assessments are inclusive and accessible to the neurodiverse talent pool and has initiated a Neurodiversity Research Program In partnership with client and academic research partners, the goal of the program is to identify how we can best serve a neurodiverse candidate pool.
 This is an active program of research that aims to investigate the reactions to the assessment experience and preferred adjustments across various test types to inform evidence-based best practices for assessing neurodiverse talent.

 SHL’s goal is to become the market leader in accessibility for talent assessment.
 We are currently working through a broader audit of our content with our external provider.
 They are reviewing all our current participant experiences, assessment & interview products as well as candidate-facing feedback to help us baseline what our compliance level is, and where we need to do work.
 We are taking action to address these findings, as well as the insights emerging from our Neurodiversity Research Program.